digdat0/Phantom3-Inspire1-Firmware-Mod-Tool/README.md

-# Phantom 3 and Inspure 1 Mod Tool
+# Phantom 3 and Inspire 1 Mod Tool
 A batch file which makes the Phantom 3 and Inspire 1 modding process more user friendly.

 You select your aircraft, then your version.
 If that firmware isn't already downloaded, it downloads it.
 After download it opens a menu of options.
 It can extract the firmware, extract the flight controller module, allow you to edit the parameters (hoping to add patching one day), re-compile the flight controller module with updated parameters, rename the flight controller module to a service file to allow install, clean-up the files and also create a debug file.